-A broadly applicable pathogen capture platform based on a genetically engineered version of a natural human blood protein, suitable for multiple therapeutic and diagnostic applications
+A broadly applicable pathogen capture technology based on a genetically engineered version of a natural human blood protein, suitable for multiple therapeutic and diagnostic applications

-Microbial contamination is the cause of life-threatening cases of sepsis, meningitis and multiple other infectious diseases that are a major cause of death world-wide.
+Microbial infection is the cause of life-threatening cases of sepsis, meningitis and multiple other diseases that are major causes of death world-wide.
 Equally prevalent are pathogenic contaminants in our environment, food, and manufacturing processes.
-In each case, the presence of microbial contaminants must be confirmed, and when they are found, they need to be removed, identified or targeted with therapeutics.
+In each case, the presence of dangerous microbes must be confirmed, and when they are found, they need to be removed, identified or targeted with therapeutics.

 The Wyss Institute’s pathogen capture platform is based on a genetically engineered version of the natural human blood protein, Mannose Binding Lectin (MBL), which is part of our body’s innate immune system.
 Native MBL is an ‘opsonin’ that binds to numerous pathogens from all microbial classes (Gram +/- bacteria, fungi, viruses and parasites) as well as many toxins.
 Wyss researchers created a genetically engineered form of MBL by deleting potentially complicating complement activation and coagulation-promoting domains, and fusing it to an antibody Fc fragment (FcMBL), which stabilizes the molecule and enables rapid purification.